Author: Jennifer Niven

 All the Bright Places is one of those books with alternating perspectives.
 I love when I get to read the two completely different characters’ opinions on what is happening in the book.
 What is really unique about this book though, is that Finch and Violet have totally different takes on life.
 Finch likes to think about death and how he can die, and Violet awaits graduation day, her freedom to live her life and leave the lingering thoughts of her dead sister behind.
 This is so cool, because this book shows the reader that opposites attract.
 Two opposite characters fall in love.
 This is really interesting to me.

-All the Bright Places is definitely a book to read while a box of tissues is available to you.
+All the Bright Places by Jennifer Niven is definitely a book to read while a box of tissues is available to you.
 It is a very informative thoughtfully written narrative about the importance of friends and those who care.
 There is also some useful information in the back of the book about mental health and suicide, that can be an important tool for those needing more details on the subject.
 This is a very touching book that anyone looking for a deep, thoughtful book should read.